xsojs/css/README.md

 The style sheet is implemented in fully raw JavaScript Objects.

-Generates CSS classes within [React](https://react.dev/) Components.
+Easy to use to generate CSS classes within any framework, like React, Vue, Svelte, and more.

+## Install

+`npm install -S @xso/css`

 ## How To Use

-Example of my RSSO style objects definition:
+Example of the capabilities supported in the style objects definition:

 `style.js`